Skip to content

 Fold the pending learning queue into the knowledge base — route each item to the wiki, the journal, or an agent's knowledge base, then ack it so it's deleted.

 /drain is the consuming half of the v2 learning loop.
-Capture is automatic and deterministic: Claude drops silent <!-- learning --> markers during a conversation, and atl tick transfers each one into a durable bbolt queue exactly once.
-This skill is the LLM half the CLI can't do itself — read each queued learning, decide where it belongs, integrate it, and ack it.
+Capture is automatic and deterministic: Claude marks learnings during a conversation (a visible 📝 Learned: line plus a hidden <!-- learning --> marker), and atl tick transfers each one into a durable bbolt queue exactly once.
+This skill is the LLM half the CLI can't do itself — and it now runs automatically in the background: when the queue is non-empty the hook signals the agent, which spawns a background drain subagent (per the learning-capture rule) rather than waiting for a manual /drain.
+Run manually only to force a pass.
+It does two judgment jobs:

 When to use it